 1. The Clayton Christen Institute gives an overview of the blended model for K-12 and higher education on its site in a section dedicated to defining Blended Learning.
 The pages include links to several research reports on Blended Learning specific to K-12.

-2. This resource, the mother-of-all resources on blended learning from EDUCAUSE, is a comprehensive tool that provides links to numerous research reports on blended learning outcomes as well as how-to tools for educators wanting to implement their own blended learning programs.
+2. This resource, the mother-of-all resources on blended learning from EDUCAUSE and created by University of Central Florida, is a comprehensive tool that provides links to numerous research reports on blended learning outcomes as well as how-to tools for educators wanting to implement their own blended learning programs.
 The Blended Learning Toolkit: Improving Student Performance and Retention also includes the Blended Learning Toolkit, a how-to resource provided by the University of Central Florida, is an open educational resource licensed under the Creative Commons Attribution-Non-Commercial-Share Alike license.

 3. Georgian College is one of several higher education institutions implementing the blended model.
 The schools’ site provides an overview of the pedagogy associated with blended learning, and compares it to online and face-to-face instruction – Blended Online/Face-to-face Courses.
 Purdue University, another school recently implementing blended courses across campus, has a web page designed for its faculty, though it still offers helpful insights for educators of any institution.